koscinskic/cogitate_tool/ProjectSchedule.md

 2. Define methods:
     * retrieve user input from terminal that defines what the "average" level of commits are (anything above the average "code hoarding")
+    * compares the number of commits a user has in each branch and file to the set average
+    * sends notification to the user when an individual has a high number of commits on a branch or file
+    * pairs every user to everyone else and counts the number of times they both make commits to the same branch,
+    * pairs every user to everyone else and counts the number of times they both make commits to the same file
+    * send notification to the user when an individual has a number of collaborations with a specific person, beyond the average
+    Note: these methods are meant to analyze the data collected by the Individual Metrics team
 3. Continue building the CLI with the new features for the week.

 ### Demo Week Two: Completed Command Line Interface

 ## Week Three (Feb 25 - March 3)

+### Demo Week Three: Basic Online Interface

 ## Week Four (March 3 - March 10)

+### Demo Week Four: Completed Online Interface

 ## Project Due March 13, 230 PM